Lightning-AI/pytorch-lightning/docs/source/trainer.rst

 when using ``accelerator="ddp"``.
 Set to a number greater than 1 when using ``accelerator="ddp_cpu"`` to mimic distributed training on a machine without GPUs.
-This is useful for debugging, but **will not** provide any speedup, since single-process Torch already makes effient use of multiple CPUs.
+This is useful for debugging, but **will not** provide any speedup, since single-process Torch already makes efficient use of multiple CPUs.

 .. testcode::